MiguelMachado-dev/miguelmachado.dev/posts/how-i-automated-my-PC-using-Alexa-and-programming.md

 ---
+date: 2020-07-27 12:05:00
+image: /assets/img/alexa-echo-dot.jpg
 title: How I automated my PC using Alexa and programming
 description: How to use shell scripts, vbs and nodejs to automate your computer with Alexa and TriggerCMD
-date: "2020-07-27 12:05:00"
-image: "/assets/img/alexa-echo-dot.jpg"
+main-class: misc
+color: "#7AAB13"
+background: "#31C4F3"
 category: alexa
-background: "#31C4F3"
 ---

 ## Introduction